mokuda2/senioryearreflection/_posts/2023-02-02-Triangles.md

 "Honestly, I wasn't a fan of the movie," I said.
 "I don't like how they oversexualize things."
 That was something that I noticed with gay movies.
 I felt like media was a huge influence on people's perspectives about what it was like to be gay.
 The gay community made up the Minority in society, so from a revenue perspective, making a movie about a heterosexual couple would've been more relatable to the Majority and therefore would have made a lot more potential revenue.
 And the media made it seem like the topic of "being gay" was too mature, as a majority of movies that were gay-related were rated PG-13 or rated R.  If movies with gay romance were as clean as Disney movies, maybe society wouldn't think that "being gay" was wrong or defective.

 "And then at the party last week when it was just the three of us outside, remember when I asked Bryce how you two met?”
 Aubree continued.
-“I feel like that's something you'd normally ask, but Bryce just crossed him arms and was like, 'We're just friends.'"
+“I feel like that's something you'd normally ask, but Bryce just crossed his arms and was like, 'We're just friends.'"
 The three of us laughed again.

 Aubree wanted to hear my story, so I told her from the beginning.
 "I have a friend who's bi," she said.
 "She said that in some ways, she's hesitant about being considered part of the LGBTQ community because of all the pride flags and stuff.
 She feels like the symbols behind them are people who ridicule and have that attitude that they're better.
 Same thing with stuff like Black Lives Matter."

 "I can understand that too," I said.
 "I feel like when I see pride flags, I think of people who just scream and protest and patronize others for their narrow-mindedness.
 Not a fan of it.
 Bryce says he doesn't like pride-related stuff either."